-14 RECOMMENDATIONS
+14 Recommendations

-It is recommended that:-

-the Committee be kept updated on the outcome of the service reviews being undertaken relevant to the provision of cultural services in the city;

-the Council examines the full cultural offer being delivered by all providers to residents in the city in order to determine whether there is any duplication or gaps in service provision and who is best placed to provide them;

-the Committee expresses its strong support for the World Heritage site bid.
-The Committee does feel that it is important to look to improve visitor information, including signage at the site;

-the Council's Area Committees should consider the potential of compiling a database of heritage assets based upon the work conducted by the Coalfield Area Committee:

-the Council should further explores ways of working with the private sector in order to support the concept of making use of unused or underused space in the city as a home for gallery space or mini art centres;

-the Council, through the Communications Team should look to maximise the potential of seeking private sector sponsorship and the use of Gift Aid as a means of generating additional funding;

-the Committee jointly reviews and monitors the recommendations of the Environment and Attractive City Scrutiny Committee in relation to the cultural offer of the city contained in their policy review into Sunderland "the Place".
+The Scrutiny Committee has taken evidence from a variety of sources to assist in the formulation of a balanced range of recommendations.
+The Committees key recommendations to the Cabinet are as outlined below:-

+- (a) the Committee be kept updated on the outcome of the service reviews being undertaken relevant to the provision of cultural services in the city; - (b) the Council examine the full cultural offer being delivered by all providers to residents in the city in order to determine whether there is any duplication or gaps in service provision and ensure that we are capturing the full contribution of the voluntary and community sector; - (c) service providers look at mechanisms for improving joint working and cooperation, particularly with the community and voluntary sector; - (d) the Council investigates the potential of improving visitor information, including signage at the Wearmouth-Jarrow World Heritage Site; - the Council's Area Committees be invited to consider the potential of compiling a database of heritage assets based upon the work conducted by the Coalfield Area Committee; - (f) the Council should further explores ways of working with the private sector in order to support the concept of making use of unused or underused space in the city as a home for gallery space or mini art centres; - (g) the Council seeks to maximise the potential of seeking private sector sponsorship and the use of Gift Aid as a means of generating additional funding; - (h) the Committee receive a further report on ethnic diversity and the role of culture in supporting sustainable communities.